yagomassiah/ceezer-poc-api/README.md

 1. If the database connection fails:
    - Ensure Docker is running
-   - Check if port 5432 is available
+   - Check if port 5433 is available (used 5433 to prevent any clashes with your local dbs)
    - Verify .env configuration

 2. If seeding fails: